wenonly/hexo-dynamic-config/README.md

 # hexo-dynamic-config

-A hexo plugin for insert variable to configuration. for example, you can use environment variable in your `_config.yml`
+A hexo plugin for using variable in configuration. for example, you can use environment variable in your `_config.yml`

 ## Install